aymn10/Google-Cloud-Data-Analytics/README.md

-# Google-Cloud-Data-Analytics
+# ☁️ Google Cloud Data Analytics

-This repository tracks my ongoing learning journey in the Google Cloud Data Analytics program by Google on Coursera, focused on cloud-based data analytics and hands-on experience with Google Cloud tools.
+This repository tracks my **ongoing learning journey** in the Google Cloud Data Analytics program by Google on Coursera, focused on cloud-based data analytics and hands-on experience with Google Cloud tools.

 ---

 ## 📘 Progress & Topics Covered

 ### ✅ Course 1: Introduction to Data Analytics in the Cloud (Completed)